Comp-Sci-Kids/CSKPortal/README.md

 ![preview](https://ashayp.com/images/projects/cskparents.PNG)

 This is a a website that allows parents to register kids for after-school CS tutoring sessions.
 It replaced an online form that parents had to fill out numerous times.
-Not only does this website save parents a lot of time, but it lays the groundwork for other future CompSci Kid sites.
+Not only does this website save parents a lot of time, but it lays the groundwork for other future CompSci Kids sites.

 This website is currently in production.